 Before launching a new mobile to the public, all wireless device companies i.e Apple and Samsung must have their products tested following SAR (Specific Absorption Rates) guidelines set by the Federal Communications Commission.

 SAR is used to measure the rate that radio frequencies are absorbed using SAM (Specific Anthropomorphic Mannequin), a standardised model of the human head and body.
-The SAR result is then used to identify whether the device meets the safety guidelines set by the FCC and safe to be sold to consumers.
+The SAR result is then used to identify whether the device meets the safety guidelines set by the FCC and is safe to be sold to consumers.

 But the SAM used to measure the rate of radio frequencies absorbed by the body is that of a large adult at 6’2” and 220 pounds in weight.
 SAM represents only the largest 3% of the population, meaning the smaller 97% will have higher exposure than the measured standard.
 With this in mind, it leaves concern for the smallest percentile of the population – children.
 Are mobile phones and tablets safe for their use?

 There is a link between extended exposure and the growth of cancer

 This can be said to be significantly more relevant for children.
 The modern-day child is often introduced to mobiles and tablets as a means of entertainment, from as young as one.
 Many have their own devices through pre-teen and adolescent years.